stared/jekyll-blog-pre-2022/_posts/2016-08-12-quantum-mechanics-for-high-school-students.markdown

 * passes the [Scott Aaronson's Minus-Sign Test](http://www.scottaaronson.com/blog/?p=613) in a simple way[^minus_sign] (crucial!),
 * directly translates to applications like quantum cryptography.

-A classical[^classical] quantum mechanics introductions starts from position (and momentum) of a single particle.
-Sure, it has valuable pieces like calculating energies and orbitals, and there is the Heisenberg uncertainty principle.
+A classical[^classical] quantum mechanics introduction starts from position (and momentum) of a single particle.
+Sure, it has valuable pieces like calculating energies and orbitals, and there is the Heisenberg uncertainty principle[^heisenberg].
 However, IMHO starting with classical mechanics (continuous variables) is the worst approach, as it is:

 * starts with infinitely dimensional Hilbert space,
 * requires classical mechanics background,